robotframework/robotframework/atest/README.rst

   `Telnet tests`_ for details.

 ``screenshot``
-  Tests for the screenshot library.
+  Tests for the Screenshot library.
 May require extra modules depending on the platform.

 ``no-ci``